 Preplan your route for safety

 Designated riding areas are in place for everyone’s safety.
-Using these routes are a great option for less experienced riders so they can build confidence and skills in a safe environment.
+Using these routes is a great option for less experienced riders so they can build confidence and skills in a safe environment.

-You can find great bicycle-friendly pathways by searching online: our resources section of this page gives you three examples.
+You can find great bicycle-friendly pathways by searching online: our resources section of this page gives you a couple examples.
 By pre-planning your ride, you can be sure the route you are choosing is a safe one.

 Stay on the right side of the road

 - In Canada, always be on the right side of the road going in the same direction as traffic.
 This makes you more visible to drivers and they are able to see your traffic hand signals.